10 Healthcare Podcasts You Need to Listen to

 Once each week, the Medtech Talk podcast features a riveting conversation with the movers and shakers in the healthcare community.
 If you want to stay current on what innovators and innovations will be transforming how we deliver healthcare, this is a podcast that you’ll want to subscribe to.

+How well is your healthcare business doing at guarding against criminal hackers and ransomware attacks?
+This is an example of a major topic covered in the Healthcare Information Security Podcast.
 All medical organizations have a duty to implement the strongest security possible.
 Those that are unable or unwilling to devote proper resources to protecting the sensitive data maintained for each patient run the risk of criminal hackers breaching their networks.

 The result of these attacks can mean loss of privacy (against HIPAA regulations that you must follow), as well as the potential for identity theft.
 The hackers might even be able to drain your patients’ bank accounts.
 To that end, the Healthcare Information Security podcast can help you avoid costly lawsuits from patients whose data you left unsecured.